Everything You Need to Know to Start Betting Against the Public Like a Sharp

 If you’re a casual sports bettor, you should consider fading (otherwise known as ‘betting against’) the public from time to time.
 Fading the public is a simple strategy that provides positive returns, year after year.
 Placing your bet in opposition of the public perception is advantageous for several reasons, and becoming more aware of these opportunities will net you more cash in the long run!

 For starters, the public bet is represented by the side of the wager with the most action.
 Bettors choose sides for a variety of reasons, but trends show that the public bet almost always represents the favored team or the team with “home-field” advantage.
 This thinking also applies to lines based on scoring (the over is usually preferred against the under).

 Why, you ask?
-The answer is rooted in tendencies of human behavior.
+The answer is rooted in the tendencies of human behavior.

 Understanding the Mind of an Average Sports Fan

 As sports fans, we’re conditioned to cheer for winners, and remain optimistic when projecting scoring outcomes.
 For these reasons, we find comfort in betting on the “expected” winner, or in thinking there will be more points scored instead of fewer.
 This thinking is magnified by media outlets, who feed off stories about teams and players on winning streaks.

 So when it comes to handicapping games, oddsmakers open their sportsbooks with tempting spreads to attract bets.
 As wagers are placed, sports books move their lines in an attempt to attract bets to the other side of the wager.
 The way a line moves is a great indication of where the public bet is, and catching a line at the right time is crucial for fading the public.

 How Do Sharps Know When to Fade the Public Bet?